-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
 For more information, please see Chapter 9.

-Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are six cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of six cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Cost Sharing Tier 1: Preferred Generic Tier 1 is the lowest tier and includes preferred generic drugs. - Cost Sharing Tier 2: Generic Tier 2 includes generic drugs. - Cost Sharing Tier 3: Preferred Brand Tier 3 includes preferred brand drugs and non-preferred generic drugs.
-Tier 3 includes Select Insulins. - Cost Sharing Tier 4: Non-Preferred Drug Tier 4 includes non-preferred brand drugs and non-preferred generic drugs. - Cost Sharing Tier 5: Specialty Tier Tier 5 includes very high cost brand and generic drugs, which may require special handling and/or close monitoring. - Cost Sharing Tier 6: Select Care Drugs Tier 6 is the highest tier and includes select care generic drugs for treating conditions such as diabetes, high blood pressure and high cholesterol and certain drugs not normally covered by the Part D program.
+- Cost Sharing Tier 1: Preferred Generic Tier 1 is the lowest tier and includes preferred generic drugs. - Cost Sharing Tier 2: Generic Tier 2 includes generic drugs. - Cost Sharing Tier 3: Preferred Brand Tier 3 includes preferred brand drugs and non-preferred generic drugs. - Cost Sharing Tier 4: Non-Preferred Drug Tier 4 includes non-preferred brand drugs and non-preferred generic drugs. - Cost Sharing Tier 5: Specialty Tier Tier 5 includes very high cost brand and generic drugs, which may require special handling and/or close monitoring. - Cost Sharing Tier 6: Select Care Drugs Tier 6 is the highest tier and includes select care generic drugs for treating conditions such as diabetes, high blood pressure and high cholesterol and certain drugs not normally covered by the Part D program.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."